-The final two additional components of a skeleton are a set of non-originating atoms, and a set of uniquely originating atoms.
-To be a skeleton, each uniquely originating atom must originate in at most one strand in the skeleton, and each non-originating atom must never be carried by some event in the skeleton and every variable that occurs in the atom must occur in some event.
+The final three additional components of a skeleton are a set of nonoriginating atoms, a set of penetrator non-originating atoms, and a set of uniquely originating atoms.
+To be a skeleton, each uniquely originating atom must originate in at most one strand in the skeleton, and each non-originating atom must never be carried by some event in the skeleton and every variable that occurs in the atom must occur in some event, and every variable that occurs in each penetrator non-originating atom must occur in some event.
 Furthermore, for each uniquely originating atom that originates in the skeleton, the node relation must ensure that reception nodes that carry the atom follow the node of its origination.